clij/clij-docs/reference.md

 ## CLIJ_mean2DIJ

-Computes the local meanSphere average of a pixels circle-like neighborhood.
+Computes the local mean average of a pixels circle-like neighborhood.
 The circle size is specified by its radius.

 This operation is equal to ImageJs 'Mean...' menu.